Individualists Tending to the Wild: Ideology

 On February 3, 2016, ITS posted a statement on a blog called Maldición Eco-extremista.
 In the post, it defined itself as "eco-extremist", accusing scientific and technological progress of being responsible for the devastation of ecosystems and the development of a civilization that distances itself from nature.
 They represent an opposite of a hypercivilized society that, nurtured by anarchist ideals, see in the annihilation of the agents of technological development a means to achieve the ideal of the perfect primitive man.
 To reverse the technological progress that they see as a process of degradation they announced that they would carry out forceful acts against those it had identified as responsible, without remorse.
 The group assured that it had begun its terrorist activities in 2011, sending letter bombs to university teachers who were dedicated to teaching nanotechnology and other related sciences in various university centers in Mexico.

 The methodology of these first actions resembled that of Ted Kaczynski, who was the group's foremost inspiration.
 However, other neo-luddist or anarcho-primitivist groups are critical and apparently came to put themselves in contact with Kaczynski himself, who in early 2012 wrote a scathing letter against ITS for its naive proposal for revolutionary action and a lax analysis of social movements throughout history.

 In 2014, ITS announced a new phase and issued a statement announcing its union with a dozen eco-anarchist groups.

 ITS claimed to have extended its influence from Mexico to several European and Latin American countries, including a presence in Chile and Brazil.
 This internationalization has not been corroborated by the facts and its presence has not been confirmed at present.
 The group does not appear on the list of international terrorist organizations of the European Council or in that of the US State Department.

 During the early days of their existence, Individualists Tending to the Wild posted on a blog called War on Society delineating the differences between their beliefs and anarchism.
 They do not center their ideas and ideologies around the problem of authority, but rather humanity's distancing from nature.
 To illustrate this, they give family structures as an example; ITS does not take a problem with the power exercised within a given family as long as it practices what they deem a nomadic hunter-gatherer one.
 As a result, they do not oppose civilization for the same reasons that an anarcho-primitivist would.

-A leader of the ITS claimed to have been influenced by the satanic fascist group the Order of Nine Angles.
+A leader of the ITS claimed to have been influenced by the satanic fascist group the Tempel ov Blood.